GoogleChrome/ip-protection/Masked-Domain-List.md

 fuzzybasketball.com                              | Admiral                                                        | Not Impacted By Script Blocking
 fuzzyerror.com                                   | Admiral                                                        | Not Impacted By Script Blocking
 fvl1f.pw                                         | Admiral                                                        | Not Impacted By Script Blocking
+gammamaximum.com                                 | Admiral                                                        | Not Impacted By Script Blocking
 gardenovens.com                                  | Admiral                                                        | Not Impacted By Script Blocking
 gaudyairplane.com                                | Admiral                                                        | Not Impacted By Script Blocking
 geekactive.com                                   | Admiral                                                        | Not Impacted By Script Blocking